WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 For what it was, this was effective enough.
 Asuka scored the one-sided win over Ellsworth, as predicted, and Carmella got some heat by wiping out her clearly superior foe.

-The question is whether or not this was the introduction of a spray bottle that may play into the finish of Sunday's title bout.
+The question is whether this was the introduction of a spray bottle that may play into the finish of Sunday's title bout.

 History tells us that is probably the case.